Yelü Chucai: Biography

 He did his best to convince the Mongols to tax rather than slaughter conquered peoples.
 In Grousset's Empire of the Steppes, it is reported that Ögedei would mock him, asking "Are you going to weep for the people again?".
-The wise chancellor had the great words to temper the barbaric leanings of Mongol practices, stating to Genghis Khan's son and successor to the throne, that while empires may be conquered on horseback, they could not be ruled on horseback.
+The chancellor had the words to temper the Mongol practices, stating to Genghis Khan's son and successor to the throne, that while empires may be conquered on horseback, they could not be ruled on horseback.
 Yelü Chucai used his office to save other fellow Confucian scholars from punishment and mistreatment by Mongol rulers.
 He also helped them gain offices as bureaucrats and tutors to the Mongol princes.

 While Northern China was capitulating to the Mongol onslaught, Yelü Chucai instituted several administrative reforms, like separating civil and military powers and introducing numerous taxes and levies.
 In response to the tough resistance the Mongol army faced while trying to conquer the Jurchen Jin's southern capital of Kaifeng, some Mongol officers in high command recommended the complete razing of Kaifeng and the deaths of all its occupants.
 But Yelü Chucai convinced Genghis Khan to rule and tax the people, and make use of their extraordinary talents instead of killing all of them in order to further their own riches.

-He was six-foot eight-inches tall and had a waist-length beard.
+Yelü Chucai was six feet and eight inches tall and had a waist-length beard.
 He was buried by Kunming Lake in Beijing, and a temple constructed in his memory stood until 1966, when it was razed during the looting of the Summer Palace by communist Red Guards as part of the Cultural Revolution.
 Yelü Chucai was the last recorded person to be able to speak the Khitan language and read and write the Khitan large and small scripts.